max2ma/FinancialModels_AmazonF1/README.md

 | Heston | European option         |32|512|  512|256 | 226 |330|1.52|18% |2%| 9% |11% |26%|
 | Heston | European barrier option |32|512|  512|256 | 32 | 40|0.75|18% |2%| 9% |11% |26%|

 The results on the CPUs use a single thread.
-For n threads, the speedup would be exactly n, since Monte Carlo simulations are completely independent.
+For n threads with independent resources, the speedup would be exactly n, since Monte Carlo simulations are completely independent.

 ## Further information and recompilation